 - Contact your CSM Group Coordinators (couples called to help with CSM efforts in your area).

 - Feel free to contact the operations managers in charge of different opportunities to discuss and compare positions you believe would be a good fit for you.
 Contact information for these managers is listed with the opportunity listing on this website.
 If you found the opportunity through a source other than this website, you can ask your priesthood leaders to help you get in touch with operations managers who are in need of service missionaries.

 - Prayerfully consider the assignment to determine if it is consistent with your abilities, availability, and health.

 - If you feel the assignment is a good match, complete a Recommendation for Church-Service Missionary form and give it to your bishop.
 This form may be printed from this website.
-Be sure to carefully complete each section of the recommendation form, including where you have arranged to serve, how many hours you will serve each week, when you are going to start, and how long a mission you would like to serve.
-Carefully complete the recommendation form, indicating your choice of place(s) to serve and the dates and times of service you desire.
+Be sure to carefully complete each section of the recommendation form, including where you have arranged to serve, how many hours you will serve each week, when you are going to start, and the desired term of your mission service.

 - Meet with your bishop so that you can give him your completed recommendation form and be interviewed for worthiness to serve.

-- Meet with your stake president for a worthiness interview.
-He will send your recommendation form to the CSM group coordinators for processing your mission call.
+Meet with your stake president for a worthiness interview.
+He will forward your recommendation form to the CSM group coordinators for processing your mission call.